 Apparently, aliases happened to be quite popular in Brazil, being used by a number of musicians to record different styles or repertoires.
 Taking it to extremes, the label Spot released a few albums in the mid-sixties which were actually re-reissues of original albums with new titles and new artist names.

-Quinteto Romântico’s Bastante Íntimo is originally Duas Faces de Amor by Ribamar which was also reissued as Nosso Encontro de Amor:
+Quinteto Romântico’s Bastante Íntimo is actually Duas Faces de Amor by Ribamar which was also reissued as Nosso Encontro de Amor:

-Os Empolgados’ Samba de Empolgação is originally Samba Nova Concepção by Eumir Deodato and Neco:
+Os Empolgados’ Samba de Empolgação is actually Samba Nova Concepção by Eumir Deodato and Neco:

-Conjunto Gemini’s Na Base do Balanço is originally Samba Na Onda by Miguel Angel:
+Conjunto Gemini’s Na Base do Balanço is actually Samba Na Onda by Miguel Angel:

-Conjunto Castelinho’s Os Donos da Bossa is originally Impuls O! by Eumir Deodato & Os Catedráticos:
+Conjunto Castelinho’s Os Donos da Bossa is actually Impuls O! by Eumir Deodato & Os Catedráticos:

-Conjunto Castelinho’s Os Donos da Bossa Vol. 2 is originally Tremendão by Eumir Deodato & Os Catedráticos:
+Conjunto Castelinho’s Os Donos da Bossa Vol. 2 is actually Tremendão by Eumir Deodato & Os Catedráticos: